Suriname

 Assessment process

-The recommended structure for the EIA report is:
+The recommended contents for the ESIA report are:

 • Environmental Management Plan;

-• public consultation (including a list of stakeholders, methodology for consultation, public concerns & responses to those concerns);
+• Public consultation (including a list of stakeholders, methodology for consultation, public concerns & responses to those concerns), including FPIC;

 Accreditation of consultants

 There is no accreditation system for consultants who deliver services in ESIA report preparation.
-However the new Environmental Framework Law stipulates that consultants need to have at least a BSC degree and 5 years of work experience in their specific areas of expertise.
+However the State Decision of 2025 stipulates that consultants need to independent and qualified and that the ESIA team leader should have at least a BSC degree and 5 years of work experience in their specific areas of expertise for category A and B3 projects.
+Consultants should preferably have Surinamese nationality or residency.

 Review